reol224/Simple-Banking-System/README.md

 # Banking Management System

 A banking management system that started as a project for learning SQL.
+Also a HyperSkill project from my early days.

 # Features
 - Uses a database (SQLite)